 After writing for up to 60 minutes, we read and critique stories.
 Since most of the writing is first draft, critiquing takes the form of “What If?” and "What I'd like to know is..." as well as other powerful critiquing tools.

-After lunch, we have two-and-a-half hours of personal time:
+After a delicious lunch, we have two-and-a-half hours of personal time:

 2. Drive to the top of Cadillac Mountain.

 3. Drive through Acadia with stops along the way.

 5. Explore the town, shop, indulge in a must-have

 Dinners are always a feast!
 Cas is great at accommodating special dietary needs, such as gluten-free, vegetarian, low-salt, shellfish allergy, etc.

 After dinner, we come together in casual evening gatherings for open readings (up to 20 minutes).
 This can be something you’ve written in the past or on the retreat.
 The open readings are for our listening pleasure and are highlights of the retreat.